Jose Mourinho next club: Solskjaer backs 'fantastic' Mourinho to return - 'I don't think he'll struggle to find a job' | Goal.com

 Ole Gunnar Solskjaer does not think Jose Mourinho will have any problems finding a job despite his sacking by Manchester United.

+Solskjaer was announced as Mourinho's interim replacement on December 19 and has since steered the Red Devils to victories in all six of his matches in all competitions thus far.

+Former Real Madrid and Chelsea boss Mourinho is not considering walking away from the game, however, revealing on Thursday that he believes he belongs at the top-level of management.

-When asked about Mourinho's comments about being confident of returning to top-level management, Solskjaer told reporters: "Yeah, why shouldn't he?
+And when asked about the Pourtguese's comments, Solskjaer told reporters: "Yeah, why shouldn't he?

 "Because he's a fantastic manager and with the results he's had, I don't think he'll be struggling to find work."